Brett-Tanner/Journal/Mar_23.md

   - [] Preserve scroll position on Event#show when switching between children
   - [] Unsure which invoice JS puts the new regs on rn, will need to look into controlling that if it turns out we do need multiple invoices per event
   - [] Make allergies on the add child form a select box between yes/no
-  - [] Need a note on the Invoice#index page that price will likely increase when merged later

 #### What I learned